vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 deployment of the executable, then that would be Continuous Deployment (also CD).

-An example of such an workflow can be found in the author's [klonol](https://github.com/hungrybluedev/klonol/tree/main/.github/workflows) project.
+An example of such a workflow can be found in the author's [klonol](https://github.com/hungrybluedev/klonol/tree/main/.github/workflows) project.